abdulg95/react-resume2/app/data/about.md

 - In the summer of 2005, my parents purchased my first console which was a playstation portable.
 Unfortunately in Nigeria, we didn't have access to a lot of newer games so my choices were limited.
 I got bored of playing the same 2 games everyday and so I researched online and i found out I could ["crack"](https://www.thegeeksclub.com/crack-psp-1000-2000-3000-model/) my psp and install ISO files of games(looking bad at this I'm not too proud.
 Piracy is bad, kids!!).
 I hooked it up to my computer, followed the instructions and I was able to crack the psp and fit as many games as i could into its memory stick.
 They were all in Japanese and I couldnt understand a thing but I was ecstatic that I had new games to play and I solved my problems with computer and my own two hands.

-- At 12, I  moved into boarding school where would spend most of my adolescent life.
+- At 12, I  moved into boarding school where I would spend most of my adolescent life.
 Before I went to boarding school my parent got me a laptop can't remember which one it was but it was one of those shine hp laptops.
 As usual when I wasn't practising maths or reading up on physics I was playing games on my laptop.
 I also started making mods for GTA San Andreas and minecraft which i distributed to my friends.
 I really had a great time making those.

 - Couple years later I was just about done with secondary school and I wasn't sure exactly where i was going career wise, I just knew I wanted to do something with games.
 I ended up moving to Canada where I re-did my final year of high school because not all my credits transferred.
-However I am extremely grateful for this because it was during my art skills were subpar but I took an AP computer science class and I fell in love with coding.
+However I am extremely grateful for this because it was during time here that my art skills were subpar but I took an AP computer science class and I fell in love with coding.

 - At university , I was able to explore various parts of computer science with my electives.
 I also really appreciated the mindset game development gave me, it really influenced the way I coded and the approach I took to solving problems.